shery7310/AI-and-Data-Science-Python-Saylani-Mass-IT-SMIT/Setting Up Virtual Enviroments and using Poetry/README_original_copy.md

 This is a guide to help you install poetry and virtual environment which is required for poetry to run on any system.
 For the Windows portion of this guide to work you need to activate Scripts using windows Powershell and use Windows Powershell.
 You also need to globally install poetry and venv in your system.
 We will discuss these steps in detail below.

-You can download and install latest version of Powershell from [here](https://github.com/powershell/powershell/releases), make sure you select the correct version i.e. `x64`, `msi` or `exe` which ever you prefer.
 # What is a virtual environment in Python?

 ### What is a package and what are package managers?